 Graphic Design Citizen

-In this presentation or workshop, Emrys shares the many successes and challenges of Rocketday over its first 18 years, as well as the obstacles they continue to face.
+In this presentation or workshop, Emrys shares the many successes and challenges of Rocketday over its first 20 years, as well as the obstacles they continue to face.
 He speaks candidly about financial struggles, the marriage of business and personal life, and how to bring a utopic vision to the forefront of a design studio’s service.
-Participants learn from Rocketday’s successes and failures, and will see how they too can align their company’s focus and culture to their own vision of a healthier world.
+Participants learn from Rocketday’s successes and failures, and see how they too can align their company’s focus and culture to their own vision of a healthier world.

 Available as a 1 hour classroom visit;

 a 6 minute PechaKucha, a 20 minute or 45 minute presentation;

 or as a 2-hour interactive workshop with groups of 3–25 people.